 There is no evidence that alcohol kills prednisone or renders it ineffective.
 But alcohol abuse and addiction can cause a patient to ignore important habits of self-care, crucial to patients who use prednisone for the treatment of chronic illnesses.

-Prednisone suppresses the body’s immune system.
+Prednisone suppresses the body’s immune system and has anti-inflammatory effects.
 Prednisone can help lower certain immune-related symptoms such as inflammation and swelling by preventing the release of substances in the body that cause inflammation.